Restless Legs

 What Is Restless Legs Syndrome?

 Restless legs syndrome, also known as Willis-Ekbom disease, is a common condition that causes unpleasant, overpowering sensations in the legs that you can only ease with movement.
-Many people describe these sensations as an itchy, prickly feeling, or a “creeping” up and down their legs.

 Restless Leg Syndrome Causes